 PRESENTATIONS/UPDATES:

 -Orange County Supervisor Foley Update: Supervisor Foley advised the committee that the parking structure is well underway and that to accommodate the construction process the entry to the boater’s parking lot 1 and the Dana Wharf commercial area has been rerouted.
 The Supervisor explained that the access and egress to the subject parking lots is necessary to facilitate the utility infrastructure required for the garage and the commercial core.
-The current routing will continue in some form through March of 2025 keeping in mind that once the garage is completed and the commercial core rebuild is started the Golden Lantern entrance to the business tenants and marina will be permanently reconfigured.
+The current routing will continue in some form through March of 2025.
+Keep in mind that once the garage is completed and the commercial core rebuild begins, the Golden Lantern entrance to the business tenants and the marina will be permanently reconfigured.

--County of Orange CEO Real Estate Update: Christian Gagne, the Dana Point Harbor Oversight Manager for the County of Orange advised the committee that the Real Estate team is working with the Dana Point Harbor Partners to coordinate parking for the holiday season and specifically the Dana Point Harbor Boat Parade.
-The effort is to work with the City of Dana Point asking for a temporary exemption that would allow the use of the Day Boater parking lot for the two weekends of the Boat Parade to facilitate the parking demand created by the parade and the harbor holiday lighting and events.
-DPHOAC member, Shala O’Keefe, requested that a more permanent use of the Day Boater parking be granted as the businesses in the Dana Wharf area have been significantly impacted due to the confusion caused by the rerouting of the access to the parking lot and the reduction in available parking spaces.
-Mr. Gagne advised that permanent use of the Day Boater parking lot by Dana Point Harbor visitors would require action by the Coastal Commission to amend the mandated Day Boater parking requirements.
-He advised that the Orange County: CEO Real Estate office would look into that possibility.
+-County of Orange CEO Real Estate Update: Christian Gagne, the Dana Point Harbor Oversight Manager for the County of Orange advised the committee that Dana Point Harbor Partners (DPHP) is exploring options to manage increased parking demands the Harbor experiences during the holiday season.
+He explained that DPHP plans to work with the City of Dana Point to assess the feasibility of making temporary changes to the Dry Boater parking lot, including determining the necessary approvals and responsible parties.
+This approach aims to accommodate the parking needs generated by the parade and the holiday lighting and events in the harbor.
+DPHOAC member, Shala O’Keefe, requested that a more permanent use of the Day Boater parking be granted as the businesses in the Dana Wharf area have been significantly impacted by confusion caused by the rerouting of access to the parking lot and the reduction in available parking spaces.
+Mr. Gagne reiterated that use of the Day Boater parking lot by Dana Point Harbor visitors would require review and approval by the City of Dana Point to ensure compliance with the Commercial Core CDP.

-Mr. Gagne then advised the Committee that the search for the firm to be used to undertake the marina Market Study/Appraisal task has been narrowed to one entity.
-The selected company has provided the County with a proposed Scope of Work document that will be reviewed and amended as necessary before a formal contract, including the agreed upon Scope of Work is signed.
-Mr. Gagne advised the committee that the CEO Real Estate office would review the contract work scope with the committee, specifically Robert Langan, for input prior to signing the contract.
+Mr. Gagne advised the Committee that the search for a firm to conduct the marina Market Study/Appraisal has been narrowed to down to one entity.
+This selected firm has submitted a proposed Scope of Work (SOW), which will be reviewed and amended as necessary before finalizing.
+He also mentioned that CEO Real Estate will collaborate with the committee, specifically Robert Langan, to gather input prior finalizing the SOW.
+Once a SOW is finalized, contract task order will be processed, followed by a notice to proceed.

-The Committee was advised that the Dana Outrigger Club storage issue has been narrowed to two long term options as well as some temporary solutions, if needed, as the DPHP marina project continues.
-The Committee was again assured by DPHP that a solution would be settled on before the club was asked to vacate their current storage area.
+The Committee was advised that the Dana Outrigger Club (Club) storage issue has been narrowed down to two long-term options, along with several temporary solutions, if needed, as the DPHP marina project continues.
+DPHP assured the Committee that a resolution would be reached before the Club was asked to vacate their current storage area.

-In addition, Mr. Gagne advised the Committee that discussions between DPHP and the OC Parks design staff regarding the coordination of the Shade Structure/Parkscape concepts continue.
+Lastly, Mr. Gagne advised the Committee that discussions between DPHP and the OC Parks design staff regarding the coordination of the Shade Structure and Parkscape concepts continue.

 -O.C.
-Parks Update: Michael Wilson reported to the Committee that the $3.2 million dollar grant to assist with the design and rebuilding of the OCSEC docks had been approved by the state.
-The grant will provide funding for 75% of the project cost (up to the amount of the grant) with 25% of the project cost coming from the County of Orange.
-Design and completion is anticipated for June of 2026.
-His team is still pursuing additional grant opportunities to assist with OCSEC projects.
+Parks Update: Michael Wilson reported to the Committee that the state had approved a $3.2 million dollar grant to assist with the design and rebuilding of the OCSEC docks.
+The grant will provide funding for 75% of the project cost (up to the grant amount), with the remaining 25% funded by the County of Orange.
+The design and completion are anticipated by June 2026.
+His team is actively pursuing additional grant opportunities to support the OCSEC projects.